Alpine Aqueduct Reach 1 Replacement and Resiliency Project

-The Central Utah Water Conservancy District (District) and the Department of the Interior – Central Utah Project Completion Act Office (Interior), as Joint Lead Agencies, have initiated an Environmental Assessment (EA) to evaluate the replacement of a 1.4-mile segment of the Alpine Aqueduct at the mouth of Provo Canyon in Orem and the potential addition of pump stations.
-The Alpine Aqueduct, through a connection with the Jordan Aqueduct, delivers water to approximately half of Utah's population including Orem and Provo.
+The Central Utah Water Conservancy District (District) and the U.S. Department of the Interior (Interior), as Joint Lead Agencies, have prepared a Draft Environmental Assessment (Draft EA) that evaluates the realignment of a 1.4-mile segment (Reach 1) of the Alpine Aqueduct at the mouth of Provo Canyon in Orem.
+The Alpine Aqueduct Reach 1, through a connection with the Jordan Aqueduct, delivers water to approximately half of Utah's population, including Orem and Provo.

-The EA is evaluating these improvements to protect this critical pipeline from geological hazards that are common along the Wasatch Front, such as landslides and earthquakes, and provide reliable service to Utahns well into the future.
+The Draft EA provides an evaluation of improvements to protect this critical pipeline from landslides and earthquakes and to continue to provide reliable service to Utahns well into the future.

 The Joint Agencies hosted two public meetings throughout the environmental process.

 A Public Scoping was held on Tuesday, Nov.
 30, 2021, from 6 - 7:30 p.m.
 The meeting was held at the District's Orem office at 1426 East 750 North, Building 2, Orem, UT 84097.
 The public was encouraged to review the Scoping Document prior to the meeting and provide comments on the suggested alternatives.
 A formal comment period was held from Nov.
 15, 2021 - Dec.
 20, 2021.

 A Public Meeting was held on Tuesday, Aug.
 30, 2022, from 6 - 7:30 p.m.
 The meeting was an open house format and held at the District's Orem office at 1426 East 750 North, Building 2, Orem, UT 84097.
 The public was encouraged to review the Draft EA prior to the meeting and provide comments on the document.
 A formal comment period was held from Aug.
 1, 2022 - Sept.
 9, 2022.